courros/hnco/README.md

 - `/usr/bin/time`
 - GNU parallel

-You will need gnuplot and latex to generate reports.
-Moreover reports require the `minted` latex package which in turn requires `pygmentize`.
+You will need gnuplot and latex to generate reports, which finally requires the `minted` latex package and the executable `pygmentize`.

 Under Ubuntu 18.04, execute the following commands to install the necessary packages: